Prag8855/aab/content/guides/tipping.md

 ## Tipping barbers and hairdressers

 Tipping is optional.
-If you are happy with your haircut, you can tip 5% to 10% of the amount[^12].
+Around half of customers tip.
+If you are happy with your haircut, you can tip 5% to 10% of the amount.[^12]

 ## Tipping in hotels

 People rarely leave a tip in hotel rooms.
 It's not expected.
-You can leave a few Euros in your room for the cleaning staff, if you choose to[^13].
+You can leave a few Euros in your room for the cleaning staff, if you choose to.[^13]

 When you order room service, you can tip 1€ or 2€.[^21]